-The threats to human health due to exposure to volcanic ash during flight operations have to be studied and taken into account.
+The threats to the health of aircraft occupants due to exposure to volcanic contamination during flight operations have to be studied and taken into account.

 Several issues must be resolved to assure safe flight and avoid unnecessary complete airspace closure at the same time in case of a volcanic eruption.
 Subdivision of airspace according to ash type and concentration, minimising no-fly zones, dynamic flight planning and operator's risk assessment will provide relief.